dshetty100/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
-Statisitical analysis of automobile performance with R

-## Overview
+## Overview of Analysis

+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs' new MechaCar is "suffering from production troubles" and the company is hoping that an analytical review may help provide some insight.
+The management believes that an analytical review of the production data may provide some insights that could help the manufacturing team.

+In this project we have performed a statistical analysis of automobile performance using R programming language.
 The goal of this project is to:
-* discover which variables predict the MPG for vehicle prototypes;
+* identify which variables in the dataset predict the mpg of MechaCar prototypes;
-* collect summary stats on the PSI of suspension coils;
+* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots;
 * determine if manufacturing lots are statistically different from the mean population;
 * design a study to compare the MechaCar performance against vehicles from other manufacturers.

 ## Results